 Craig J. Phillips, MRC, BA, has experienced a traumatic brain injury and through his journey he has created a website A Second Chance to Live which offers each visitor a unique resource for living with brain injury or other invisible disability.
 Mr. Phillips provides a rich personal exploration of the challenges and barriers he faced in his life following his injury.
 Each of his teachings are filled with introspection and good sound advice.

 For a person living with the effects of a brain injury or other disability, Mr. Phillips will be a powerful resource to staying on the road to a full return to enjoying life.
+An inspiring project and great tools for recovery and life.
 I recommend his work and encourages readers of this blog to visit Mr. Phillips’ website:

 Jennifer S. March 15 2013 10:44 pm

 Craig, you are a brave inspiration to other Brain Injury Survivors (myself included) out there!
 I am legally blind, but your video’s have touched me in so many ways.
 It is as if you are reading my mind at times.
 Bless you for what you do to pay it forward to other Survivors!